L.S. BUMBLE BEE

 THE WCF COUNTERFEIT

 The WCF company released this record in 1974.

 1. 1974.
 Folder-type jacket, front cover printed in blue, with the CBM disc logo badly erased; back cover with a printed drawing of the Beatles.
 As typical of the company, labels for another record, glued on reverse, were used.
 Matrix numbers 3426 A / 3426-B.

 1975.
 A rare repressing had a new black-and-white insert; the disc had the usual blank labels.

 A 7" RELEASE

-The title track was coupled with What's the New Mary Jane (from the CBM THE NEVER RELEASED MARY JANE) on a 7" very rare single pressed in 300 copies on red vinyl with black specks.
-It was released in November 1976 by Lou Cohan, the producer of Hoffman Avenue Records, with b/w printed sleeve, printed label, matrix FF-101 A / FF 101 B.
+The title track was paired with What's the New Mary Jane (from the CBM THE NEVER RELEASED MARY JANE) on a 7" very rare single, pressed in 300 copies on red vinyl with black specks.
+This single was released in November 1976 by Lou Cohan, the producer of Hoffman Avenue Records, with a black-and-white printed sleeve; the disc had a printed label and the matrix numbers were FF-101 A / FF 101 B.